russolsen/ham_radio_question_pool/readme.md

   }
 ]
 ```
-Note that the correct answer index is *zero* based.
+Note that the correct answer index is *zero* based, so that the
+correct answer to question `T1A10` is the fourth one,
+`All of these choices are correct`.

-Given that the YAML version is about what you would expect:
+Given all that, the YAML version is about what you would expect:

 ```yaml
 ---